 Although the popular ones include Mozzarella, Parmesan, and Cheddar, you can use any cheese.

-Cheese is rich in calcium and sodium, but it also has a lot of fat.
+Cheese is rich in calcium and sodium but also has a lot of fat.
 You may want to check your options, especially if you want to make a low-fat pizza.

-Remember that your guests or customers may wish for a low-fat or vegan variant, so explore other types of cheese as well.
+Remember that your guests or customers may wish for a low-fat or vegan variant, so explore other types of cheese.

 4- Add the Toppings

-When placing toppings on your pizza, there is often an order to follow for specific recipes.
-They are commonly placed on the cheese because they add moisture and composition to the toppings.
+Adding toppings is the best part of assembling a pizza.
+When placing your favorite pizza toppings, there is often an order to follow for specific recipes.
+They are commonly placed on the cheese because they add moisture and composition to the pizza toppings.

-Typical vegetable toppings include tomatoes, mushrooms, onions, and olives.
+Typical vegetable toppings include tomatoes, bell peppers, mushrooms, onions, and black olives.
 Meat toppings often include bacon, ham, and chicken.

-Seafood toppings, such as shrimps and salmon, are also seen in some recipes.
+Seafood toppings, such as shrimp and salmon, are also seen in some recipes.

-You may also experiment, adding other uncommon toppings like marshmallows and bananas.
+You may also experiment, by adding other uncommon pizza toppings like marshmallows and bananas.
 Of course, these are often for the more adventurous types!

 If you are new to baking pizzas, it is best to go with the staples.